-On July 25, 2014, we completed a public offering of 4.6 million shares of our common stock at \$5.50 per share which we refer to as our 2014 public offering.
+On July 25, 2014, we completed a public offering of 4,600,000 shares of our common stock at \$5.50 per share which we refer to as our 2014 public offering.
 Net proceeds to us in connection with the 2014 public offering were approximately \$23.0 million after deducting underwriting discounts, commissions and offering expenses.

-On November 7, 2014, we filed a \$100 million registration statement on Form S-3 with the SEC, which registration statement includes an at-the-market facility (ATM) to sell up to \$25 million of common stock under the registration statement.
-As of March 31, 2017, we have sold shares of common stock under the ATM with aggregate net proceeds to us of \$4.5 million, including 124,100 shares for net proceeds of \$158,000 in January 2017.
+On November 7, 2014, we filed a \$100 million registration statement on Form S-3 with the SEC, which registration statement included an at-the-market facility (ATM) with Cantor Fitzgerald & Co to sell up to \$25 million of common stock under the registration statement.
+As of September 30, 2017, we sold shares of common stock under the ATM with aggregate net proceeds to us of \$4.5 million, including 124,100 shares for net proceeds of \$158,000 in January 2017, but made no sales of common stock under this ATM since January 2017.
+We terminated the ATM in March 2017.

-On July 27, 2015, pursuant to our shelf registration statement on Form S-3, we completed the issuance of 8.2 million shares of our common stock at \$2.81 per share which we refer to as our 2015 public offering.
+On July 27, 2015, pursuant to our shelf registration statement on Form S-3, we completed the issuance of 8,188,000 shares of our common stock at \$2.81 per share which we refer to as our 2015 public offering.
 Net proceeds to us in connection with the 2015 public offering were approximately \$21.1 million after deducting underwriting discounts, commissions and other offering expenses.

-On February 2, 2017, pursuant to our shelf registration statement on Form S-3, we completed the issuance of 5.2 million shares of our common stock at \$1.93 per share which we refer to as our 2017 public offering.
-Net proceeds to us in connection with the 2017 public offering were approximately \$9.2 million after deducting underwriting discounts, commissions and other offering expenses.
+On February 7, 2017, pursuant to our shelf registration statement on Form S-3, we completed the issuance of 5,181,348 shares of our common stock at \$1.93 per share which we refer to as our February 2017 public offering.
+Net proceeds to us in connection with the February 2017 public offering were approximately \$9.2 million after deducting underwriting discounts, commissions and other offering expenses.